Car insurance

 • Join a classic car club: Joining an Irish classic or vintage car club for around €50 a year could get you a member’s discount on your insurance up to 25%.

-• Get your car valued: Ask a professional to value your car and check your insurer will agree to this amount for claims.
+• Get your car valued: Ask a professional to value your vehicle and check your insurer will agree to this amount for claims.
 The market value may be much lower than the ‘agreed value’.

 • Use a specialist broker: Find a broker specialising in classic car insurance so they can search out the right policies for you.
 But check for any hidden fees they may charge.